Francesca Curmi

 Francesca Curmi (born 7 July 2002) is a Maltese tennis player.

-Curmi has represented Malta at the Fed Cup, where she has a win–loss record of 6–1.
+Curmi has represented Malta in the Billie Jean King Cup, where she has a win–loss record of 19–8 (as of July 2023).

-On the junior tour, Curmi has a career-high combined ranking of 64, achieved on 28 May 2018.
+On the ITF Junior Circuit, Curmi has a career-high combined ranking of 64, achieved on 28 May 2018.

 Curmi participated in 2018 Summer Youth Olympics in singles, doubles and mixed doubles.
 In doubles partnering with Eléonora Molinaro from Luxembourg.
-The Maltese-Luxembourgian pair lost in 3 sets to French duet Clara Burel and Diane Parry 4–6, 6–3, 5–10 in the first round.
+The Maltese-Luxembourgian pair lost in three sets to French pairing Clara Burel and Diane Parry, 4–6, 6–3, [5–10], in the first round.

 Curmi represented Malta at the 2022 Mediterranean Games held in Oran, Algeria.
 Curmi and Elaine Genovese won the silver medal in the women's doubles event.
-She was also one of the flag bearers for Malta during the opening ceremony.
+She was also one of the flag bearers during the opening ceremony.

+She made history when she became the first Maltese player to participate in a WTA Tour draw at the 2023 Palermo Ladies Open where she entered as a lucky loser, but was defeated in the first round by Cristina Bucșa.

+Curmi qualified for the 2023 WTA 125 Angers Open and reached the second round, losing to McCartney Kessler, after her opening opponent, Patricia Maria Țig, retired during the third set of their match.